NotBru/notbru.github.io/posts/uniswap_v3_conceptually.md

 be `10`, but whatever the value of `k`, the graph looks overall like that.

 The dots represent posible states of the pool.
-Imagine I find the pool in the state represented by the blue dot.
+Imagine I find the pool in the state represented by the upper dot.
 I'm free to move the dot around, as long as I keep it over the curve.
-The green dot then represents a posible final state, after I perform a change in the state of the pool. `Δx` and `Δy` represent the changes in `x` and `y`, the reserves of each token.
+The lower dot then represents a posible final state, after I perform a change in the state of the pool. `Δx` and `Δy` represent the changes in `x` and `y`, the reserves of each token.
 In this transaction, we can see I increased the amount of `X` and reduced the amount of `Y` in the pool,